 Please note: for the Blog listing pages setting, HubSpot recommends that you don't add canonical URLs to blog listing pages.
-While search engines may flag blog listing pages as duplicate content, choosing to set each blog listing page's canonical URL to the first page in its series prevents search engines from finding subsequent paginated pages.
+While search engines may flag blog listing pages as duplicate content, setting the blog listing page's canonical URL to the first page prevents search engines from finding any subsequent paginated pages.

 Add or edit a canonical URL for an individual blog post, landing page, or website page

-- In your HubSpot Marketing Hub Basic, Professional, or Enterprise account, navigate to website pages, landing pages, or blog posts.
+- In your HubSpot account, navigate to your website pages, landing pages, or blog.

 - Hover over an existing page or post and click Edit.